b-studios/doc.js/CUSTOMIZE.md

     render_tokens :of => @code_object, :in => :sidebar

 While registering a new token you can use any symbol for `area`.
-Your tokens may not appear in the rendered html-documentation, unless you explicitly call `render_tokens` for each area.
+But your tokens may not appear in the rendered html-documentation, unless you explicitly call `render_tokens` for each area.

 The default-templates make use of the following areas:

+- :notification
 - :body
-- :notification
 - :sidebar
 - :footnote

+If you don't want your token to be rendered at all, you can use `:none` as value for `area`.

+    register :your_token, :area => :none

 1. Example - Adding a simple token